telerik/maui-docs/knowledge-base/using-font-icons-net-maui.md

 # Description

-I would like to know how to use font icons in Telerik UI for .NET MAUI.
-Additionally, I am interested in finding the complete list of available font icons.
+How can I use font icons in Telerik UI for .NET MAUI, and where can I find the complete list of available font icons?

 # Solution